 The Desk Before:

 This desk was another hand-me-down from my Father-in-law.
 It was a nice solid desk, but the finish on it wasn’t my favorite (and some turpintine spilled on it once making the drop marks on the drawers.)
-So I did the same thing do the desk as I did to the bed – I painted it the same color using Antique White spray paint.
+I decided to do the same thing do the desk as I did to the bed – I painted it the same color using Antique White spray paint.
 I left the top of the desk the original brown color.
 I got out my Dremel MultiMax sander attachment and distressed it.
 I got some new hardware for the drawer handles at Walmart.

 The Desk After: